cosmos/ibc/ibc/3_IBC_TERMINOLOGY.md

 An *actor*, or a *user* (used interchangeably), is an entity interacting with the IBC protocol.
 An actor can be a human end-user, a module or smart contract running on a blockchain, or an off-chain relayer process capable of signing transactions.

-### Chain / Ledger
+### Machine / Chain / Ledger

-A *chain*, *blockchain*, or *ledger* (used interchangeably), is a distributed ledger (or "blockchain", although a strict chain of blocks may not be required) implementing part or all of the IBC specification as a component or module within its state machine.
+A *machine*, *chain*, *blockchain*, or *ledger* (used interchangeably), is a state machine (which may be a distributed ledger, or "blockchain", although a strict chain of blocks may not be required) implementing part or all of the IBC specification.

 ### State Machine